Cmdpro/Databank/modchanges.md

-### Fixes
+### Additions
-- Fixed crashing if a hidden block is hidden as something with fewer properties
+- Added overrides to hidden block types
+- Implemented block shapes being the same as the hidden block